polterguy/phosphorusfive/README.md

 ## C# samples

-Although I recommend people to use the entire "framework", for those only interested in using e.g. the Ajax library, and/or the Active Event design pattern implementation, there can be found some examples of this in the "samples" folder.
+Although I recommend people to use P5 in its entirety, for those only interested in using e.g. the Ajax library, and/or the Active Event design pattern implementation, there can be found some examples of this in the "samples" folder.

 [C# examples] (/samples/)